-In order to be in control of your eCommerce, you need to know if you are making progress toward your goals, if there is an area that should concern you, and how your campaigns marketing activities are performing.
+In order to be in control of your eCommerce, you need to know if you are making progress toward your goals, if there is an area of marketing activities or a website performance that should concern you, and how your campaigns are performing compared to the benchmarks.
 You need to have a clear view of what is working in your strategy and your processes, and what is not.
 To get that picture, you don’t need any possible metric generated by your eCommerce platform and Google Analytics.
-You need to focus on a few key metrics, usually called KPI, o Key Performance Indicators.
-There are no general rules on what are the metrics that deserve to be observed and monitored as KPI, only experience, and your strategy can define your KPI.
-Nevertheless, there is a set of KPI that are shared among almost all eCommerce managers.
-Here is my list of the most popular.
+You need to focus only on a few key metrics, usually called eCommerce KPI (Key Performance Indicators).

-1. AR = Shopping Cart Abandonment Rate (Percent)
+1. AR = Shopping Cart Abandonment Rate (Percentage)

 This is a critical KPI that measures how effective is your website conversion process.
 It’s a measurement of the percentage of shopping carts that, after being created by visitors, are abandoned.
 According to several sources, the average value for AR is about 70%.
 But this number can larger or smaller based on your specific target market.

 The most common reasons provided by users for the abandonment of the cart are:

 - 6% Issues with the Payment System